debra-soth/fitconnect/docs/design-decisions.md

 {: toc }
 </details>

-## 01: functions: how to find a partner
+## 01: functions: How to find a partner

 ### Meta